wardzacharyj/SimpleCodeGen/README.md

 # Known Issues
-* Detecting a p4 workspace is still expiremental
+* Detecting a p4 workspace is still experimental

 **Enjoy!**